Can science and religion meet; embracing each other like a soulmate, unveiling depths within one another?

 You have to take that leap.
 And that’s the same way in pursuing a scientific theory.
 That when you have a great idea you don’t know if after two years you’re going to realize, “Boy, did I make a mistake.
 I just wasted two years chasing down the wrong path.”
 Though it’s never totally a waste.
 Certainly you could guess wrong, you could guess right.
 And we all do.
 So it’s this marvelous interplay between our intuition and then our logic, and that’s why it’s such a human experience.
 It’s something you could never program a computer to do.

-But at the heart of all these, of seeking Truth through the understanding of science and religion, is a piece of bread.
-On searching a more meaningful career path, Guy Consolmagno went to Kenya to teach astronomy.
+While searching a more meaningful career path, Guy Consolmagno went to Kenya to teach astronomy.
 Once, he took out his telescope and showed them the rings of Saturns and the craters on the moon that was soon responded with explosive joys from the students.

 Then I remembered this thing the Jesuits had taught me, “You don’t live by bread alone.”
 Right?
 You have to have something else feeding you.
 If you’re a human being, you have to have a reason why you’re eating the bread.
 You have to have a meaning for your life and part of it is to develop the sense of awe, the sense of wonder, the sense of joy at looking at the sky.